cse4504-wustl/workflow_practice/README.md

-# Workflow Practice
+# Workflow Practice Studio
-The purpose of this exercise is to practice the workflow we will be using in class.
+The purpose of this studio is to practice the workflow we will be using in class.
 Please follow the instructions closely.

 In this exercise, you will build a basic command-line task manager where users can add, list, mark as complete, and delete tasks.
 Below is an example of how this tool would be used: